theBlackBoxSociety/CodeCrashCourses/MD-HTML-CSS.md

 Een inleiding in **Markdown**, **HTML**, **CSS** (en wat Javascript)

 > ”The single most important thing you need in order to have a career in the arts is persistence.
 The second most important thing you need is talent.
 The third most important thing is a grounding in how the online world works.
 Its that Important”
-> - Cory Doctorow
+> Cory Doctorow
 > from Information Doesn't Want to Be Free: Laws for the Internet Age.
 2014

-Het internet biedt ongeremde mogelijkheden voor kunstenaars, het is tegelijkertijd een studio of werkplaats, canvas en galerij.
-Tijdens deze korte workshop gaan we kort in op het historisch perspectief van zowel de technologie als het artistiek potentieel.
-Maar we gaan ook zelf aan de slag met verschillende technieken om een website op het internet te publiceren.
+Het internet biedt ongebreidelde mogelijkheden voor kunstenaars, het kan tegelijkertijd een onderwerp, een werkplaats, een canvas, een tentoonstellings-, reflectie- of publiciteitsplatform zijn.
+Tijdens deze korte workshop gaan we kort in op het historisch en hedendaags perspectief van zowel de technologie als het artistiek potentieel.
+En we gaan ook zelf aan de slag met verschillende webtechnologiën.

 ### Todo:
 **Installeer deze programma's op je laptop**